BrazenCloud/adk/README.md

 }
 ```

-Now you can `F5` while in a manifest.txt to have it execute in the integrated console.
+Now you can `F5` while in a manifest.txt to have it execute in the integrated console. **And this works for all actions, not just PowerShell actions!**

 Be aware that in current state, this will only run the action with default parameters.